 Applicants submit their electronic file to the programme coordinating institution for administrative review and validation (i.e. certified and correctly translated documents with no missing or invalid document).
 Each applicant receives an acknowledgement of receipt of his submission.

 The selection is performed in two successive waves:

 - In the first session, the selection committee evaluates the applications containing scholarship requests.
 The non-selected candidates will be offered to join the STRAINS Master without a scholarship.

 - The second session is opened for applicants not requesting a scholarship.

 Interviews will be conducted using Skype (audio and/or video).
 Alternatively, it will be possible to phone shortlisted candidates on a landline or mobile number.

-As soon as the lists are published, awarded students will receive a welcome box by mail which will contain everything he/she needs to manage his/her arrival (an admission letter describing the financial conditions, Erasmus+ certificate of scholarship award when applicable, an invitation letter from UTT, an accommodation form, a student guide and maps).
-The student guide includes all academic and practical information (regarding visa application, housing facilities, cost of living, enrolment formalities, and list of documents to be provided by the students for all formalities, library, sports, medical house and other facilities available on campus).
+As soon as the lists are published, awarded students will receive an email containing everything he/she needs to manage his/her arrival (an admission letter describing the financial conditions, Erasmus+ certificate of scholarship award when applicable, an accommodation form, a student guide and maps).
+The student guide includes academic and practical information (regarding visa application, housing facilities, cost of living, enrolment formalities, and list of documents to be provided by the students for all formalities, library, sports, medical house and other facilities available on campus).